Midhunrv/transaction_fraud_analysis/README.md

 # Transaction Fraud Analysis

-This project is a data analysis and visualization report built in Power BI, using a sample of the [PaySim](https://www.kaggle.com/datasets/ealaxi/paysim1) dataset.
+This project is a data analysis and visualization report built in Power BI.
 ---

 ## 📂 Contents